-Hydrangeas in general prefer partial sun during the day.
+Hydrangeas, in general, prefer partial sun during the day.
 They can be sensitive to drying out, so they do not thrive as well in hotter environments.
-While they prefer partial shade, bigleaf hydrangeas will have the best reaction to the sun if they can have full sun in the morning, and partial to full shade in the hot afternoon.
+While they prefer partial shade, bigleaf hydrangeas will react best to the sun if they can have full sun in the morning and partial to full shade in the hot afternoon.

 Now that you know the best time and place to plant your Hydrangea Macrophylla, you can start the planting process.
 Make sure that the hydrangea bush will not be too close to any other plants.
 In the late afternoon or evening, dig a hole in the desired spot.
 Make sure the hole is only as deep as the root ball but twice as wide or three times as wide as the root ball.

 Place the plant in the hole and fill it half full of soil.
 Once half full, water it until the water is absorbed.
 Then you can fill the rest of the hole with soil.
 Once the hole is completely filled in, water the hydrangea macrophylla again thoroughly.
 Make sure that the soil is draining properly, as this cultivar can not tolerate being waterlogged or overwatered.